 Monitoring and Advocacy

-On food safety, ECA closely monitors the implementation and future developments of EU legislation on contaminants and pesticides.
-It does so by ensuring that the results of the research conducted in collaboration with its partners and the data included in the Residue Library feed into the decision-making process.
+On Pesticides & Contaminants, ECA closely monitors the implementation and future developments of EU legislation on contaminants and pesticides.
+It does so by ensuring that the results of the research conducted in collaboration with its partners and the data included in the Joint Residue Library feed into the decision-making process.

-On trade, ECA reports on the state of play of negotiations on Economic Partnership Agreements (EPAs), as well as Free Trade Agreements between the EU and relevant cocoa producing and consuming countries.
-Customs issues such as Preferential and Non-Preferential Rules of Origin, and Non Tariff Barriers (NTBs – such as Differential Export Taxes, DETs) are also of utmost importance for trade.
+On Trade, ECA reports on the state of play of negotiations on Economic Partnership Agreements (EPAs), as well as Free Trade Agreements between the EU and relevant cocoa-producing and consuming countries.
+Customs issues, such as the EU Generalised Scheme of Preferences (GSP), the Preferential and Non-Preferential Rules of Origin, and the Non-Tariff Barriers (NTBs – such as Differential Export Taxes, DETs) are also of utmost importance for trade.

-The ECA Secretariat has developed strong links with the European Institutions and other European trade associations in the trade and commodities sector.
-ECA is a member of the Primary Food Processors Platform which is composed of the European Committee of Sugar Manufacturers (CEFS), the European Flour Millers, the EU Vegetable Oil and Proteinmeal industry association (Fediol), Starch Europe and the European Vegetable Protein Association (Euvepro).
+In addition, ECA is a Member of the Primary Food Processors Platform which is composed of the European Committee of Sugar Manufacturers (CEFS), the European Flour Millers, the EU Vegetable Oil and Proteinmeal industry association (Fediol), Starch Europe and the European Vegetable Protein Association (Euvepro).